AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58141-phpsessid-regenerates-on-post-requests-for-logged-in-customers-with-l2-redis-cache-enabled.md

 ## Issue

-PHPSESSID regenerates on POST requests for logged-in customers with L2 Redis cache enabled.
+`PHPSESSID` regenerates on [!DNL POST] requests for a logged-in customer with the L2 Redis cache enabled.

 <u>Prerequisites</u>